 Then, in November 2020, Marvel’s Voices: Indigenous Voices #1 was published, featuring selected stories from various characters.
 When the heroes we love are given a wider variety of identities and experiences, audiences have a greater chance for connection.
 That’s why representation is such a vital tool in the creative process.

-Next month, with the premiere of Marvel’s Hawkeye on Disney+, Echo will become the first Native hero to be featured in Disney’s live-action super hero media.
+Next month, with the premiere of Marvel’s Hawkeye on Disney+, Echo will become the first Native hero to be a leading star in Disney’s live-action super hero media.
 So in honor of Indigenous Peoples’ Day 2021, let’s take a look at other Marvel super heroes who are Native, First Nations, and/or Indigenous.

 Maya Lopez, a member of the Cheyenne Nation, will make her screen debut, played by Alaqua Cox, in Marvel’s upcoming Disney+ series Hawkeye before getting her own solo MCU series.
 As Echo, Maya uses her photographic reflexes to mimic anything she sees — making her a formidable adversary.
 When her father was killed by his business associate, Kingpin, he left a bloody handprint across Maya’s face.
 She wears this handprint throughout her tenure as a hero, and it can also be seen as a powerful symbol of the missing and murdered Indigenous women, girls, and Two-Spirit people.

 Maya has been closely affiliated with Daredevil, she’s defeated Madame Hydra, and with the Avengers she once operated as Ronin, a guise Clint Barton also has shared.
 In addition, Maya will be getting her own solo comic series called Phoenix Song: Echo, written by Rebecca Roanhorse and Luca Maresca, after the Phoenix Force recently chose Maya to be its newest host.
 Her powers of mimicry make her potential as a hero nearly limitless.